-We have limited exposure to changes in interest rates under our revolving credit facility.
+We have limited exposure to changes in interest rates under our revolving credit facility, the notes to former owners and the industrial revenue bond.
 We have a debt facility under which we may borrow funds in the future.
 We do not currently foresee any borrowing needs.
 Our debt with fixed interest rates consists of notes to former owners of acquired companies.

-The following table presents principal amounts (stated in thousands) and related average interest rates by year of maturity for our debt obligations and their indicated fair market value at June 30, 2010:
+The following table presents principal amounts (stated in thousands) and related average interest rates by year of maturity for our debt obligations and their indicated fair market value at September 30, 2010: